 The development of climate-smart push-pull meant scaling out the dissemination of the technology to different agro-ecosystems, regions and countries at the same time as maintaining and extending its spread in Kenya.
-While continuing to carry out its successful farmer-centred, knowledge-sharing extension activities, icipe also formalized its existing relationship with Heifer International, which became one of the dissemination partners for climate-smart push-pull.
-This means that push-pull is introduced to all Heifer International farmer groups in the areas where the climate-smart technology is being extended.
-The smooth functioning of this partnership in Tanzania is illustrated in Case Study 3.
+While continuing to carry out its successful farmer-centred, knowledge-sharing extension activities, icipe also formalised its existing relationship with Heifer International and Send A Cow, which became dissemination partners for climate-smart push-pull.
+This means that push-pull is introduced to all Heifer International and Send A Cow farmer groups in the areas where the climate-smart technology is being extended.
+The smooth functioning of this partnership in Tanzania is illustrated in Case Study 5.